SignalK/SensESP/docs/index.md

 SensESP features include:

-- High-level programming interfaces for sensor development
+* High-level programming interfaces for sensor development
-- Supports for a wide range of common sensor hardware with a set of [add-on libraries](pages/additional_resources/add-ons/) - and if native support is missing, using existing Arduino libraries directly is also possible
+* Support for a wide range of common sensor hardware with a set of [add-on libraries](pages/additional_resources/add-ons/) - and if native support is missing, using existing Arduino libraries directly is also possible
-- A Web configuration user interface for sensors, transforms, and output paths
+* A Web configuration user interface for sensors, transforms, and output paths
-- Easy on-boarding with a Wi-Fi configuration tool and fully automated server discovery
+* Easy on-boarding with a Wi-Fi configuration tool and fully automated server discovery
-- Full Signal K integration with authentication, and transmission and reception of data
+* Full Signal K integration with authentication, and transmission and reception of data
-- Support for over-the-air (OTA) firmware updates
+* Support for over-the-air (OTA) firmware updates
-- Support for remote debugging over Wi-Fi
+* Support for remote debugging over Wi-Fi

 To use SensESP, you need an ESP32 development board and a way to power it from the boat's 12V or 24V nominal power system.
 This can be done with commonly available ESP32DevKit boards and external DC-DC converters, or alternatively, the [Sailor Hat with ESP32 (SH-ESP32)](https://hatlabs.fi/product/sailor-hat-with-esp32/) has all these features baked into a developer-friendly board and enclosure kit.

 Example use cases of SensESP include:

-- Engine temperature measurement
+* Engine temperature measurement
-- Switch input for bilge alarms
+* Switch input for bilge alarms
-- Device control using relays
+* Device control using relays
-- Custom GPS and attitude sensors
+* Custom GPS and attitude sensors
-- Engine RPM measurement
+* Engine RPM measurement
-- Anchor chain counter
+* Anchor chain counter
-- Battery voltage and current measurement
+* Battery voltage and current measurement
-- Tank level measurement
+* Tank level measurement
-- Custom NMEA 2000 sensors
+* Custom NMEA 2000 sensors

 At heart, SensESP is a development toolkit, and not ready-made software.
 This means that you will need to do some simple programming to use it.